 Some false claims many use:

 - Abortion causes breast cancer

 - Birth-control pills cause abortion

-Fake women’s health centers lure women in by appearing to be full-service medical clinics in their ads, sometimes linking their digital ads to search terms linked to abortion.
+Anti-choice CPC’s deceive those seeking time-sensitive care by appearing to be full-service medical clinics in their ads, sometimes linking their digital ads to search terms linked to abortion.
 On their websites they often make it seem like they provide unbiased information to help individuals seeking abortion care or seeking unbiased help to make a decision about an unexpected pregnancy.

 Prenatal care, abortion, and emergency contraception are all time-sensitive services.
 Delayed access poses a threat to public health and may eliminate a woman’s ability to obtain these services altogether.